runekaagaard/php-chano/docs/reference.rst

 .. note::

 This is rarely useful as ampersands are automatically escaped.
-    See :ref:escape for more information.
+    See :ref:`escape` for more information.

 Replaces ampersands with ``&amp;`` entities.